olson-sean-k/plexus/README.md

 ## Geometric Traits

-Meshes support arbitrary geometry for vertices, edges, and faces (including no geometry at all) via optional traits.
-Implementing these traits enables more operations and features, but only two basic traits are required: `Geometry` and `Attribute`.
+Meshes support arbitrary geometry for vertices, half-edges, and faces (including no geometry at all) via optional traits.
+Implementing these traits enables more operations and features, but only two basic traits are required:
+`Geometry` and `Attribute`.

 ```rust
 use decorum::R64;